Official Name: Kingdom of Norway

 Norway is a constitutional monarchy made up of 19 counties and 3 dependent areas.

-- Executive branch: chief of state King Harald V; head of government Prime Minister Erna Solberg; cabinet - State Council appointed by the monarch with the approval of parliament
+Executive: Chief of state King HARALD V (since 17 January 1991); Head of government Prime Minister Erna SOLBERG (since 16 October 2013); cabinet - State Council appointed by the monarch with the approval of parliament

 Norway’s legal system is a mixture of customary law, civil law and common law.